Intelligent-Silicon/Clarion-Class-Writing-Template/README.md

 ## Data (Variables and Properties )

 Dictionary (Dct) file prefixes can be optionally removed from all Dct variables during the final source code generation output to file(s).
+Your responsibility to avoid name clashes.

 Main (non-class) Definition variables can be populated using the Global Dct file, and/or AppGen Global Data, and/or be defined in Embed Code.

-Main (non-class) Definition variables will appear as Global Data in the Embed Editor.
+Main (non-class) Definition variables will appear as Global Data in the Embed Editor for optional use in all class methods.

 Main (non-class) Procedure variables can be populated using a single Dct file in the ```Table Schematic Definition Primary File```, and/or ```Procedure Local Data``` section, and/or be defined in Embed code.